Coins and Banknotes of Vietnam

 Thái Bình Hưng Bảo, casting error: character Đinh mirrored(*)

-Thus, the coins from the Đinh period exist, though they are relatively simple and scarce.
+Thus, Đinh dynasty coins really exist, although they are relatively simple and scarce.

-In my opinion, there are several reasons to consider the possibility that there is no "Thái Bình Hưng Bảo" but only "Đại Bình Hưng Bảo", including:
+In my view, there are the following grounds to suggest that there was no "Thái Bình Hưng Bảo" coin, but only a "Đại Bình Hưng Bảo" coin:

-- In the history of ancient Vietnamese currency, the character "Đại" appears quite frequently.
-Examples include "Đại Định Thông Bảo [大定通寶]" (Ly Dynasty); "Đại Trị Thông Bảo [大治通寶]", "Đại Trị Nguyên Bảo [大治元寶]", and "Đại Định Thông Bảo [大定通寶]" (Tran Dynasty); "Đại Bảo Thông Bảo [大寶通寶]", "Đại Hòa Thông Bảo [大和通寶]"[2] (Early Le Dynasty); "Đại Chính Thông Bảo [大正通寶]" (Mac Dynasty); "Cảnh Hưng Đại Bảo [景興大寶]" (Le Canh Hung reign), and so on...
-All the characters "Đại" on the above coins are very clear, despite having various styles.
-So, why wouldn't there be "Đại Bình Hưng Bảo"?
+- In the history of ancient Vietnamese coins, the character "Đại" appears quite frequently.
+Examples include "Đại Định Thông Bảo [大定通寶]" (Lý Dynasty); "Đại Trị Thông Bảo [大治通寶]", "Đại Trị Nguyên Bảo [大治元寶]", and "Đại Định Thông Bảo [大定通寶]" (Trần Dynasty); "Đại Bảo Thông Bảo [大寶通寶]", "Đại Hòa Thông Bảo [大和通寶]" (Early Lê Dynasty); "Đại Chính Thông Bảo [大正通寶]" (Mạc Dynasty); "Cảnh Hưng Đại Bảo [景興大寶]" (Lê Cảnh Hưng reign), and so on...
+All the characters "Đại" on the above coins are very clear, despite variations in calligraphy.
+So why couldn't there be a "Đại Bình hưng bảo"?

-- The character "Đại" during the Đinh Dynasty is not only found on currency.
-The bricks excavated in Hoa Lư (Ninh Bình) or the cultural layer from the 10th century in Thăng Long (Hanoi), with the inscription "Đại Việt Quốc Quân Thành Chuyên [大越國軍城塼]" (Great Viet Nation Military Citadel Bricks), provide an interesting suggestion about the connection between the two instances of "Đại".
+- The character "Đại" during the Đinh Dynasty is not only found on coins.
+Bricks excavated in Hoa Lư (Ninh Bình) as well as those from the 10th-century cultural layer at Thăng Long (Hanoi), with the inscription "Đại Việt Quốc Quân Thành Chuyên [大越國軍城塼]" (Great Viet Nation Military Citadel Bricks), suggest an interesting connection between the two "Đại" characters.

 The brick from the citadel at Hoa Lư, Ninh Bình, Vietnam